Scott Morrison, my Gaelic teacher - on how aspects of the Gaelic language work.

 So, yeah, that was good to get off my chest.
 What do you study?
 Linguistics?
 Anthropology?

-Anonymous asked: Can you put up a pronunciation guide with the corresponding numbers for us Scots transplants?
+Anonymous said: Can you put up a pronunciation guide with the corresponding numbers for us Scots transplants?
 Thanks!

 I don’t know how to use the proper pronounciation notation, so I’ll just use crude English equivalents.
 Here are the first ten ordinal numbers.
 I have to go to work right now, but I’ll do a proper post tonight, and try and explain Gaidhlig pronounciations and stuff.